Xena,

 the roadside, unnameable filth clogging the gutters, cancers and open sores,

-insects forever buzzing, dust clouding the air, and threats to life and limb
+insects forever buzzing, dust clouding the air, threats to life and limb

 constantly hanging above—God’s War is